 Video Streaming During Mixed Traffic

-UAP-AC-SHD maintained the highest aggregate throughput while still providing the second highest voice quality (tied) and the second highest video streaming performance (tied).
-Meraki MR52 had the best voice quality, but it failed all video streaming tests.
-Aruba AP325 had the best video streaming performance, but only a modest simultaneous throughput.
+Ruckus R720 and UAP-AC-SHD performed the best in this test.
+Meraki performed well in voice quality and throughput tests, but it failed all video streaming tests.
+Aruba had good video streaming performance, but only a modest simultaneous throughput.

 Alethea used a five-grade scale for the overall scoring.
 The highest and lowest values of each test determined the full range, which they further divided into five equal sub-ranges.
 Depending on the test results, each AP got a score from 1 to 5 for each test.